USS Vincennes (CL-64): Mariana Islands, 1944

 Subsequently, Vincennes made her initial contact with the enemy.
 During the first strikes on the Bonins, Japanese aircraft in retaliatory raids went after the TF 58 flattops.
 Vincennes, in the screen, downed a Mitsubishi G4M "Betty" bomber on 10 June.
 Her guns had drawn their first blood of the war.
 It would not be the last time.

 In the days that ensued, Vincennes supported the carriers as they launched aircraft to smash Japanese positions on Saipan and Pagan Islands on 12–13 June.
-On the 16th, she was part of the group that conducted the first air strikes on Iwo Jima — an isle later to be remembered by many sailors and marines.
+On the 16th, she was part of the group that conducted the first air strikes on Iwo Jima – an isle later to be remembered by many sailors and marines.
 During the key Battle of the Philippine Sea, Vincennes' gunners performed their tasks well, aiding materially in the barrage of gunfire that broke up several of the enemy's nevertheless persistent attacks.

 On 23 June, Rear Admiral Baker shifted his flag to Vincennes' sister ship Miami, releasing the erstwhile flagship to proceed to Eniwetok, in the Marshalls, for needed engineering repairs.
 Dropping anchor at Eniwetok on the 27th, Vincennes completed her repairs by the end of the month; she subsequently sailed to rejoin CruDiv 14, and Rear Admiral Baker brought his flag to the ship again on 7 July.

-Departing Eniwetok on 14 July, Vincennes operated with TF 58 in the vicinity of Guam while the planes from the fast carriers conducted strikes on Japanese positions there from 18–21 July.
+Departing Eniwetok on 14 July, Vincennes operated with TF 58 in the vicinity of Guam while the planes from the fast carriers conducted strikes on Japanese positions there from 18 to 21 July.
 She took part in further fast carrier task group strikes on Tinian, Rota, and Guam, through the 27th of the month.
 After continuing her support evolutions with the fast flattops, Vincennes headed for the Marianas, dropping her hook at Saipan on the last day of July.

 Departing Saipan on 1 August, Vincennes resumed her operations with the carriers, making a high-speed run to the Bonins where planes from the carriers carried out air strikes on the 4th and 5th before retiring.
 The cruiser subsequently put into Eniwetok to replenish, anchoring there on the 11th, where Rear Admiral Francis E. M. Whiting relieved Admiral Baker eight days later, breaking his flag at Vincennes' main on that day.

 Assigned next to TF 34, Vincennes departed Eniwetok at the end of August and conducted tactical and gunnery exercises until joining TG 38.2 on 3 September.
 Early that month, the task group conducted strikes on Japanese positions in the Palau Islands on 6 September.
 The next day, 7 September, Vincennes, as part of Task Unit 38.2.5 (TU 38.2.5), under Rear Admiral Whiting, embarked on board, conducted the first shore bombardment on Japanese installations on the southernmost Palau cluster of Peleliu, Ngesebus and Angaur islands, the ship's captain subsequently recording that the coverage of the areas shelled was "excellent".